DansPlaying/OpenMarket/src/pages/privacy.md

 ---

-Thank you for choosing **OpticaMarket** as your trusted wholesale provider of ophthalmic products and supplies.
+Thank you for choosing **Open Market Investment Ink** as your trusted wholesale provider of ophthalmic products and supplies.